 How can I place electronic reserves for my class?

 You can link electronic reserves through your course’s myWPI site.
 License agreements from many database vendors allow creation of links in your myWPI course sites directly to the full text of articles or electronic books.
 See the LibGuide on Creating Linked Readings for more information.

 How can I put course texts on reserve?

-How can I request materials such as books or DVDs for the library’s collection?
+How can I request materials such as books and DVDs or journals, databases, and streaming video subscriptions for the library's collection?

 What are my rights as an author?

 Prior to publication, when you submit a publisher’s agreement for your own articles and books, consider adding an author’s addendum in order to retain rights to: use your own works for a course pack or use within myWPI store a copy on your professional page on the WPI web site or within an online repository distribute print and electronic copies to colleagues An author’s addendum will allow you transfer only some of your rights to the publisher.
 See the Scholarly Communication and Author rights page.

 How can I find out about the most current research?

 This LibGuide provides some best practices for Current Awareness & RSS feeds which explains current awareness, tables of contents alerts, book alerts, search alerts, citation alerts and RSS feeds.

 How can I access Gordon Library subscriptions off campus?